-Some smaller flat-hoofed animals such as goat and even some sheep are able to get their smaller hooves to balance on the top ridge and can ‘tiptoe’ across just the tops of the rails.
-The same holds true for soft pad on crossing feet.
-Dogs are able to learn to conquer the barrier and cats have no problems at all.
+Some smaller flat-hoofed animals such as goats and even some sheep can get their smaller hooves to balance on the top ridge and can ‘tiptoe’ across just the tops of the rails.
+The same holds for soft pads on crossing feet.
+Dogs can learn to conquer the barrier and cats have no problems at all.

 Can Horses Cross Cattle Guards?